Societal collapse: Natural disasters and climate change

 The Mongol conquests corresponded to a period of cooling in the Northern Hemisphere between the thirteenth and fourteenth centuries, when the Medieval Warm Period was giving way to the Little Ice Age, which caused ecological stress.
 In Europe, the cooling climate did not directly facilitate the Black Death, but it caused wars, mass migration, and famine, which helped diseases spread.

 A more recent example is the General Crisis of the Seventeenth Century in Europe, which was a period of inclement weather, crop failure, economic hardship, extreme intergroup violence, and high mortality because of the Little Ice Age.
 The Maunder Minimum involved sunspots being exceedingly rare.
-Episodes of social instability track the cooling with a time lap of up to 15 years, and many developed into armed conflicts, such as the Thirty Years' War (1618–1648), which started as a war of succession to the Bohemian throne.
+Episodes of social instability track the cooling with a time lag of up to 15 years, and many developed into armed conflicts, such as the Thirty Years' War (1618–1648), which started as a war of succession to the Bohemian throne.
 Animosity between Protestants and Catholics in the Holy Roman Empire (in modern-day Germany) added fuel to the fire.
 Soon, it escalated to a huge conflict that involved all major European powers and devastated much of Germany.
 When the war had ended, some regions of the empire had seen their populations drop by as much as 70%.
 However, not all societies faced crises during this period.
 Tropical countries with high carrying capacities and trading economies did not suffer much because the changing climate did not induce an economic depression in those places.